Retirement Homes in Arlington, Massachusetts

 1. Park Avenue Health Center

 2. Park Avenue Health Center is a senior retirement home in Arlington, Massachusetts that can provide skilled nursing care and assistance to up to 89 senior citizens.
-It is located at 146 Park Avenue, Arlington Massachusetts 2174 zip code and includes amenities and services such as a Alzheimer's care unit, security system, dialysis and transportation services.
+It is located at 146 Park Avenue, Arlington Massachusetts 2174 zip code and includes services and amenities such as a dementia care unit, 24-hour security, dialysis and transportation to outings.
 Park Avenue Health Center became licensed by Medicare to provide nursing care services on 01/07/1993 and accepts Medicare and Medicaid.
 License #: 225584.

 3. Arlington Good Samaritan Cente